Gouthamve/geekon.tech/content/content/post/tsdb-as-a-lib.md

 ss := q.Select(eqm)

-// Select all metrics where path matches "foo.*" ({path=~"foo.*"}) rem, _ := labels.NewRegexpMatcher("path", "foo.*") // Donot ignore error in your code :P. ss := q.Select(rem)
+// Select all metrics where path matches "foo.*" ({path=~"foo.*"}) rem, _ := labels.NewRegexpMatcher("path", "foo.*") // Do not ignore error in your code :P. ss := q.Select(rem)

 // Select all metrics where path does not match "foo.*"